This is a guest post from Pauline of InvestmentZen.com

 - What will you gain (lower rent, lower cost of living, …)?

-- What will you lose (parents nearby for free baby-sitting, friends for favors, lower wages…)?
+- What will you lose (parents nearby for free babysitting, friends for favors, lower wages…)?

 - How often will you go back home and what is the cost?

 The odds are not in your favor if you make a low wage in a high cost of living area.
 But if that is the case, you are likely to make roughly the same in a cheaper state.
 The minimum wage is $7.25 in Mississipi and $8.50 in Hawaii.
-That’s barely $200 more a month that will be swallowed by rent, before you even thing about eating or putting gas in your car.
-Teachers salaries are pretty much similar state wide.
+That’s barely $200 more a month that will be swallowed by rent, before you even think about eating or putting gas in your car.
+Teachers salaries are pretty much similar state-wide.
 And so on.